 Skyward & Family Access: My hope is that both students and parents check Skyward often - at least once a week.

 (A zero in the gradebook means that the student has not yet completed the work.
 Zeros can be fixed, just have your student come see me!)

 Absences & Make-Up Work: Students have one day for each day missed to make up work.
 Please note that this extension does not apply to school-related absences (field trips, sports early dismissals, etc.); if students will miss class due to a school-related event, work/quizzes should be turned in or taken before class that day.
 It is the student's responsibility to get any missed work or notes and keep track of any extended deadlines.
 Students have several ways to find out what they've missed while out of class.

-1. Check my website - updated daily by the end of the school day if there are new assignments
+1. Check Google Classroom - updated daily by the end of the school day if there are new assignments

 2. Check with trustworthy peers

 My Goal in Supporting Student Advocacy: Students learn far more than each subject's individual curriculum during any given school year.
 In addition to the many skills and concepts we'll introduce this year, please know that your child's team of teachers are actively working to help every student build upon his ability to advocate for himself.
 In this spirit, you should see that your children are encouraged to make the best use of the multitude of resources with which they are surrounded and take as much responsibility for their role in their own learning as possible.